slurmulon/gooey-spec/STORIES.md

 # Stories

-## "As a user, I want to browse and shop for products in a store"
+## A. "As a user, I want to browse and shop for products in a store"

 ### Scenario 1: User visits a store's page